zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

    ![Webhooks is highlighted on the left-hand menu, and Add webhook is highlighted at the top.](media/github-settings-webhooks.png "Select Webhooks")

-5. When prompted, enter your GitHub account password to continue.
+5. If prompted, enter your GitHub account password to continue.

     ![A password is entered in the Confirm password to continue dialog box.](media/github-password.png "Confirm password dialog box")